kexiZeroing/kexiZeroing.github.io/src/blog/start-to-use-cursor-and-cline.md

 The status of your codebase indexing is under Cursor Settings > Features > Codebase Indexing.

 You can control which directories and files Cursor can access by adding a `.cursorignore` file to your root directory.
 Cursor makes its best effort to block access to files listed in `.cursorignore` from codebase indexing, Tab, Chat, Cmd-K, and `@` symbol references.
-Files listed in `.cursorindexingignore` will not be included in Cursor’s index but can still be accessed by Cursor’s AI-assisted features.

 In Cursors input boxes, you can use `@` symbols by typing `@`.
 A popup menu will appear with a list of suggestions, and it will automatically filter to only show the most relevant suggestions based on your input.